| Title: | A Control Systems Toolbox |

 LTI system of tf, ss and zpk class |

-returns the poles for a given system either a transfer function,
+pole returns the poles for a given system either a transfer function,

 state-space or zero-pole models.
 If sys is a transfer function, it computes the roots of the denominator